pedronastasi/NODE-JS--TODO-LIST/README.md

 # NODE-JS--TODO-LIST
-A Small app developed in NodeJs that works as a TODO List Just simply execute `npm install`
+A Small app developed in NodeJs that works as a TODO List.
+Just simply execute `npm install`